agarun/foton/README.md

 has_one :profile_photo, -> { where is_profile_photo: true }
 ```

+Users can see their followers & following list in small modals from their profile page.
+The data is only fetched *if* a user chooses to open either display, but will persist in Redux state should they click on another list on the site with some of the same users.

 ### Photo Uploads
 Users can upload photos, which are stored in Amazon Web Services S3 buckets.
 They can add a title, description, or multiple tags when uploading.